 Through comprehensive routine evaluations, our environmental health professionals ensure that public swimming pools are safe for recreational enjoyment.
 Public Health regulations enacted under the authority of O.C.G.A.
 31-3-6 govern the construction, permitting, and operation of public swimming pools.
 Please contact your local Environmental Health Office if you have questions regarding the Rules and Regulations.

-What Can I Do To Prepare My Public Swimming Pool For Its Opening Inspection?
+What Can I Do To Prepare My Swimming Pool For Its Opening Inspection?

-Click here for a print-friendly version of this information.
+Click here for a printer-friendly version of this information.

 - Mail yearly fees to Cobb Public Health or Douglas Public Health, Center for Environmental Health.
 If necessary update your application for a swimming pool permit and mail it along with the established fee.
 An application may be obtained here.

 - Remove the cover from the pool and clean any leaves and debris from the pool and the skimmers.

 - Inspect the pumps, filters and the flow meter on the return line and ensure that they are in good condition and functioning properly.
 The sand in the filters may require changing if it is excessively dirty or has hardened in the filter over the course of the winter.
 Check with a local pool service for assistance if needed.

 - Check the skimmers to ensure that they are all free flowing and unobstructed.
 Inspect the skimmer’s equalizer check valves, float valves and weirs to assure that they are installed correctly and are in good working condition.

 - Evaluate the main drains to ensure that they are in good condition.
 Replace any missing or broken main drain grates.